 Please note that the Post Office will not accept foreign checks or credit cards.
 Please be prepared to pay in cash or by debit card.

-For Questura appointment:
+For Questura appointment: No additional fee.

 Three months to one year.

-For first renewal of the Permesso di Soggiorno, you must initiate the process at least 60 days before the expiration date of your current Permesso di Soggiorno.
-The renewal process and cost is largely the same as the process to obtain the Permesso di Soggiorno in the first instance.
+For first renewal of the Residence Permit -Permesso di Soggiorno, you must initiate the process at least 60 days before the expiration date of your current Permesso di Soggiorno.
+The renewal process and cost are largely the same as the process to obtain the Permesso di Soggiorno in the first instance.
 It differs only in that you are required to present the original and a photocopy of the current, expiring Permesso di Soggiorno at the Sportello Amico Post Office and at the in-person appointment at the Questura.
 You are also required to provide a photocopy of your academic transcript from your university in Milano demonstrating that you have successfully passed at least one exam during the validity period of your current Permesso di Soggiorno.
 Upon first renewal, the new Permesso di Soggiorno is valid for one year.
 The process, costs, and requirements for a second renewal of the Permesso di Soggiorno are the same, with the additional need to provide a photocopy of your academic transcript from your university in Milano demonstrating that you have successfully passed at least two exams during the validity period of your current Permesso di Soggiorno.
 Upon second renewal, the new Permesso di Soggiorno is valid for two years.